chaoge525/soafee_demo/documentation/manual/validation.rst

 virtualization image, the test suite is available on both the Control VM and the Guest VM(s), and includes the same validation as the baremetal test suite on the respective VM's local user accounts.
-However, as part of running the test suite on the Control VM, an extra test will be performed which logs into the Guest VM and runs the user accounts test suite on it, thereby reporting any test failures of the Guest VM as part of the Control VM's test suite execution.
+However, as part of running the test suite on the Control VM, an extra test will be performed which logs into the Guest VMs and runs the user accounts test suite on them, thereby reporting any test failures of a Guest VM as part of the Control VM's test suite execution.

 As the configuration of user accounts is modified for EWAOL distribution images that are built with EWAOL security hardening, additional security-related